First-Year Seminar

 FYS 162 Ambition and Adultery: Individualism in the 19th-Century Novel (4 Credits)

 This course looks at a series of great 19th-century novels to explore a set of questions about the nature of individual freedom, and of the relation of that freedom--transgression, even--to social order and cohesion.
 The books are paired--two French, two Russian; two that deal with a woman's adultery, and two that focus on a young man’s ambition--Balzac's Père Goriot; Flaubert's Madame Bovary; Dostoevsky's Crime and Punishment; Tolstoy's Anna Karenina.
 There are some additional readings in history, criticism and political theory.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI

 Fall, Spring, Variable

-FYS 165 Childhood in African Literature (4 Credits)
+FYS 165 Childhood in African Literature and Film (4 Credits)

 Fall, Spring, Variable